go-irc/irc/README.md

 [![Build Status](https://img.shields.io/travis/go-irc/irc.svg)](https://travis-ci.org/go-irc/irc)
 [![Coverage Status](https://img.shields.io/coveralls/go-irc/irc.svg)](https://coveralls.io/github/go-irc/irc?branch=master)

+This package was originally created to only handle message parsing, but has since been expanded to include a small abstraction around a connection and a simple client.

-irc is a simple, low-ish level golang irc library which is meant to only read and write messages from a given stream.
-There are a number of other libraries which provide a more full featured client if that's what you're looking for.
-This library is more of a building block for other things to build on.
+This library is not designed to hide any of the IRC elements from you.
+If you just want to build a simple chat bot and don't want to deal with IRC in particular, there are a number of other libraries which provide a more full featured client if that's what you're looking for.

-While this library aims for forwards API compatibility, there may be some breaking changes if something important comes up.
+This library is meant to stay as simple as possible so it can be a building block for other packages.

+This library aims for API compatibility whenever possible.
+New functions and other additions will most likely not result in a major version increase unless they break the API.
+This library aims to follow the semver recommendations mentioned on gopkg.in.

+## Import and Branches

+Currently there are two main branches. `master` is where most development happens and will include fixes and new features the quickest. `v1` can be considered the stable branch. `master` will be frequently merged into `v1` when it is considered to be stable.

+As a result of the two branches, there are multiple import locations.

+* `gopkg.in/irc.v1` should be used to develop against the stable branch
+* `github.com/go-irc/irc` should be used to develop against the master branch

 ## Example